-Although we realized revenues of \$20.3 million during the first quarter of 2015, which represents a 310% increase over the year-ago period, we face challenges in order to achieve profitability, and there can be no assurance that we will sustain positive cash flows from operations in future periods or attain profitability.
+Although we realized revenues of \$37.7 million during the third quarter of 2015, which represents a 40.4% increase over the year-ago period, we face challenges in order to achieve profitability.
+While the Company expects to achieve profitability and positive cash flows from operations in future periods, there can be no assurances that we will do so.
 Our ability to meet our obligations in the ordinary course of business is dependent upon our ability to establish profitable operations, maintain our revolving credit facility, or raise additional capital through public or private debt or equity financing, or other sources of financing to fund operations, as well as support of our controlling stockholder.
 There can be no assurance such financing will be available on terms acceptable to us or that any financing transaction will not be dilutive to our current stockholders.